priyankasaxena11/ProductListCart/README.md

 # ProductListCart
 Product List Add to Shopping Cart using HTML, CSS, Javascript

-This code id used to add items from product list to shopping cart and vice versa.
+This code is used to add items from product list to shopping cart and vice versa.

 There are 3 main files:
 1. shoppingCartPage.html